kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 1. If `Strategy == NeverSetLock` AND device is unlocked → reject
 2. Sufficient consumable capacity (KEP-5075)
-3. All required `attributeKeys` present in claim's `affinityValues`
+3. All required `attributeKeys` present in claim's structured parameters
 4. Values match existing lock

 This could be deferred to beta if the alpha scope is too large.